openhwgroup/core-v-mcu-uvm/dv/uvmt_cvmcu/README.md

 # Directory Structure
 * `bin` - Scripts, metadata and other miscellaneous files
-* `docs` - Documents describing the Datum Technology Corporation CORE-V MCU Sub-System UVM Test Bench
+* `docs` - Documents describing the CORE-V MCU Sub-System UVM Test Bench
 * `examples` - Samples for users
 * `src` - Source code for this package